thepembeweb/fyyur/README.md

 ## Overview

-The application showaces the following features:
+The application showcases the following features:

 * creating new venues, artists, and creating new shows.
 * searching for venues and artists.